Who is responsible for clearing sidewalks?

 Reporting a sidewalk that is not cleared

 To report a sidewalk that's a safety hazard and needs shoveling, use the Report An Incident form, email us or call 651-266-8989.
-We will need the street address of the property; please be certain it is within City limits.

 Complaints about snow or ice that need to be cleared at Metro Transit bus shelters and benches may also be made directly by calling MTC at 612-373-3333; ask to be connected to Shelter Maintenance.

-Shoveling tips
+Shoveling guide

 • Clear sidewalks on all sides of your property, the full width of the sidewalk down to bare pavement.